 AML is the most common type of acute leukemia in adults.
 Although AML can occur at any age, adults aged 60 years and older are more likely to develop the disease than younger people.
-For more information about AML in children, visit www.LLS.org/booklets to view the free LLS booklet Acute Myeloid Leukemia in Children and Teens.
+For easy-to-read, general information about AML for yourself, family or friends, view LLS's AML: The Basics.
+For information about AML in children, view LLS's Acute Myeloid Leukemia in Children and Teens: In Detail.
+Both booklets are available at www.LLS.org/booklets.

-Over the past several decades, advances in AML research have resulted in new treatments, but much work remains to be done.
-New therapies are needed to increase cure rates and extend survival, and LLS is leading the charge.
-One quarter of LLS's annual research funding is dedicated to AML.
+Over the past several decades, advances

+in AML research have resulted in new treatments, but much work remains to be done.
+New therapies are needed to extend survival and to increase cure rates, and The Leukemia & Lymphoma Society (LLS) is leading the charge.
+Approximately one quarter of our annual research funding is dedicated to AML.

-This booklet provides information about AML, explains tests and treatments for the disease.
+This booklet provides information about AML and explains tests and treatments for the disease.
 It also includes brief descriptions of normal blood and bone marrow, as well as a glossary of health terms related to AML.

 We hope you will keep this booklet handy and that, should you ever feel alone in confronting problems, you will turn to it for information and guidance to find the support and resources you need.